🦉

 Leverage or liquidity Speculation or hedging Carry trading (looping) Capital efficiency Actively managed

-Fees & spreads Capital mobility Capital productivity Delta neutrality (MMs) Actively managed (MMs) Passively managed (LPs)
+Fees & spreads Capital mobility Capital productivity Delta neutrality (MMs) Active (MMs) Passive (LPs)

 Key Risks (Non-Exhaustive)